CITS3002 Networks and Security

 - Contact hours

-- lectures: 2 hours per week; tutorials: 3 hours per week; computing labs: 9 hours per week
+- lectures: 2 hours per week; practical classes: 3 hours per week; computing labs: 9 hours per week

 - Unit Outline